jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 > Need to sync Entra Trusted Named Locations to MDA?
 Check out https://365bythijs.be/2020/03/31/sync-named-locations-to-mcas-ip-ranges-using-azure-automation/

 ## Enforce MDA Blocks to MDE
-> Note this has a license requirement of E5 and MDE must be in use.
-This option will not appear for Business Premium.
+> Note this has a license requirement of MDE P2 and MDE must be in use.
+This option will not appear for Business Premium but you can purchase additional licensing.
 If you for downgrade your license for whatever reason, you will also lose ALL MDA blocks in MDE 🤦
 To make any advantage of Unsanctioned 🚫 Apps you'll need to enable this from

 Settings > Cloud Apps > Microsoft Defender For Endpoint